pingcap/docs-dm/en/manage-source.md

 }
 ```

-In this example `mysql-replica-01` is bound to `dm-worker-1`.
-The below command should transfer the source to bind to `dm-worker-2`.
+In the above example, `mysql-replica-01` is bound to `dm-worker-1`.
+The below command transfers the binding worker of `mysql-replica-01` to `dm-worker-2`.

 {{< copyable "" >}}